FoodWIse (SNAP-Ed) Nutrition Education

 StrongBodies has been shown to increase strength, muscle mass, and bone density.
 Classes are held twice weekly and include progressive resistance training, balance training, and flexibility exercises.

-Time: Tuesdays and Thursdays 9-10:15 am
+Time: Tuesdays and Thursdays 9-10:20 a.m.

 FoodWIse is Federally funded by the Supplemental Nutrition Assistance Program-Education (SNAP-Ed) and the Expanded Food and Nutrition Education Program (EFNEP).

-Supplemental Nutrition Assistance Program (SNAP-Ed) is an evidence-based program that helps people lead healthier lives.
+Supplemental Nutrition Assistance Program Education (SNAP-Ed) is an evidence-based program that helps people lead healthier lives.
 SNAP-Ed teaches people using or eligible for SNAP about good nutrition and how to make their food dollar stretch further.
 SNAP-Ed participants also learn to be physically active.

 To arrange a workshop/training or ask a question contact: